jamesbray03/Rapid-Access/README.md

 ## Coming Soon

 - **Setup Installer**: Installer to make the process of getting started easier and cleaner.
-- **Dynamic Link Searching**: Add a web link with a 'REPLACEME' to search within a link, e.g.
-    - `https://www.google.com/search?q=REPLACEME` to search Google for a custom phrase
-    - `https://www.youtube.com/results?search_query=REPLACEME` to search YouTube for a custom phrase
 - **Clipboard Manager**: Builtin hotkeys for managing multiple shortcuts (useful for coding)

 ## Using Rapid Access